rorywalsh/cabbage/Docs/macros_and_reserved_channels.md

 # Macros and Reserved Channels
-Cabbage specific macros can be used to define a range of difference identifiers, a provide tidy way of achieving a consistent look and feel across your instrument's widgets without having to hard code each and every one of a widget's identifiers.
-To create a macro one must define it using a #define keyword.
-The following code will create a macro called SLIDER1 that will define several attributes of a slider widget:
+Cabbage specific macros can be used to define a range of difference identifiers, and provide a way of achieving a consistent look and feel across your instrument's widgets, without having to hardcode each and every identifier.
+To create a macro one must define it using a `#define` keyword.
+The following code will create a macro called `SLIDER1` that will define several attributes of a slider widget:

 ```csharp
 #define SLIDER1 colour("red"), fontcolour("yellow"), outlinecolour("red"), range(0, 1000, 500)
 ```
-The macro can then be used anywhere else in your Cabbage code by placing it on an appropriate line of Cabbage code.
+The macro can then be used anywhere in your Cabbage code section by placing it on an appropriate line of Cabbage code.
 For example, the following code uses the above macro with an rslider.

 ```csharp
 rslider bounds(39, 12, 50, 50), channel("rslider"), $SLIDER1